andreasmalta1/andreasmalta1/README.md

 ### Hi there, my name is Andreas 👋

-I'm a Python Develope based in Malta.
+I'm a Python Developer based in Malta.

 🏢 I'm currently working full-time with Stargate Studios as Pipeline Developer in the VFX industry ⚙️ I use python daily